 Carlotta Walls and her mother shopped in downtown Little Rock where they found "the perfect outfit."

 Two things struck me when I saw the blouse and skirt in person for the first time.
 First was the charming alphabet pattern on the fabric, embodying her love of learning.
-Second was how tiny the skirt waistband is.
+The second was how tiny the skirt waistband is.
 Both made me realize how young and vulnerable Carlotta Walls was when she entered that high school, under the threat of violence with the whole world watching, and how strong she must have been to have stayed until she graduated in 1960.
-She put up with racist insults, nasty looks, and sharp elbows.
-She was traumatized by the bombing of her house during her last semester at Central but she never gave up.
+She put up with racist insults, nasty looks and sharp elbows.
+Although she was traumatized by the bombing of her house during her last semester at Central High, she never gave up.

 Written by Laura Coyle, Head of Cataloging and Digitization

 I persevered through it all and became the first black girl ever to walk across the stage to receive a diploma from Little Rock Central High School.Carlotta Walls LaNier A Mighty Long Way: My Journey to Justice at Little Rock High School, 2009

 Carlotta Walls’s school clothing evokes her personality and perseverance.
 The story behind that clothing extends outward from her, Central High, and Little Rock into national politics and international diplomacy.
 The modern Civil Rights Movement took place in the midst of the Cold War, the ideological contest between Communist and Western capitalist societies.
 Pro-segregationists often charged that civil rights activism was inspired by Communist agents seeking to weaken the United States from within.
 President Eisenhower had to weigh many contradictory factors in deciding how to respond to the opposition to desegregating Little Rock Central High School.